Unraveling the topology of dissipative quantum systems

 A Hamiltonian satisfies this equality when

 which further implies

 Identical nullification of $h_z$ guarantees that both non-topological terms vanish.

 Finally, we discuss chiral symmetry.
-A Hamiltonian $\hat{H}$ posesses chiral symmetry ${\cal S}$ if
+A Hamiltonian $\hat{H}$ possesses chiral symmetry ${\cal S}$ if

-Speaking informally, a Hamiltonian satisfies this requirement when intra-sublattice terms are absent, only inter-sublattice hopping terms are present.
+Speaking informally, a Hamiltonian satisfies this requirement when intrasublattice terms are absent and only intersublattice hopping terms are present.
 It is easy to check that Eq.~(\ref{eq::PT_symm}) is both necessary and sufficient for $\hat{H}$ to exhibit chiral symmetry.
-This means that any chirally symmetric Hamiltonian is also ${\cal PT}$-symmetric, and the reverse is also true.
-Consequently, the non-topological terms are absent for a chiral Hamiltonian.
+This means that any chirally symmetric Hamiltonian is also ${\cal PT}$ symmetric, and the reverse is also true.
+Consequently, the nontopological terms are absent for a chiral Hamiltonian.

 We describe the jumptime evolution for the Hamiltonian (\ref{Eq:Bloch_Hamiltonian}) with $h_\perp^2(p) = h_x^2(p) + h_y^2(p) \neq 0 \, \forall p$, complemented by the sublattice projector $\hat{L}_{A} = \mathbb{1}_{\infty} \otimes \ket{A}\bra{A}$.
 For simplicity, we specify to $h_z(p) \equiv 0$.